ChristopherMUFU/python_project/README.md

 For that, we must prepare the data before using it.

+## Study problem : How to predict the popularity of articles ?

 In order to process your data properly, we have made some step.
  ## 1) Extract dataset